 In 2002 he founded Bieger-Pipes.

 Steve’o’klad, a friend of Clemens, worked at Bieger-pipes between 2004 – 2008 and helped develop the production, especially the medieval range of bagpipes.
-He currently plays with a medieval band Fabula.
-He had been a guest player for Cultus Ferox and Cornix Maledictum as well.
+He currently plays with a medieval band Fabula, but in the past, had been a guest player for Cultus Ferox and Cornix Maledictum.

 Masaki Kato joined the force in early 2009.

 He comes from Japan, via Scotland where he spent over 4 years studying on the then RSAMD piping degree course in Glasgow and working at the National Piping Centre.

 While in Scotland, he received various workshops covering many aspects of pipe making.
 He visited a few bagpipe workshops as well, and grew his interest in the manufacturing side of bagpiping.

 He first started making cane drone reeds while he lived in Glasgow, with the generous help from Rory Glossart and Sylvain Hamon.
 After moving to Germany, he set out to create the smaller versions of Scottish pipes to the highest standard possible and devoted himself to it.